Your Daily Pharma Scoop: Synergy Must Buy, RedHill Positive Data, CTMX-AMGN Collaboration

 Insider Sales (excl. options exercises)

-Acelrx Pharmaceuticals Inc (ACRX): Hamel Lawrence G, Chief Development Officer, reduced shareholding by 15% to 58343 shares.
+AcelRx Pharmaceuticals Inc.: Hamel Lawrence G, Chief Development Officer, reduced shareholding by 15% to 58,343 shares.

-Cannabis Sativa, Inc. (OTCQB:CBDS): Tobias David, (Pres, 10%), sold 2000 shares.
-4239983 shares remain with him.
+Cannabis Sativa, Inc. (OTCQB:CBDS): Tobias David (Pres, 10%) sold 2,000 shares.
+4,239,983 shares remain with him.

 Dermira, Inc. (DERM): Cohen David, Dir, sold 2% shares.

-Egalet Corp (EGLT): Strobeck Mark, COO, sold 42% of owned shares for $11,223, and Shea Patrick M, CCO, sold 910 shares for $1,183.
+Egalet Corp.
+(EGLT): Strobeck Mark, COO, sold 42% of owned shares for $11,223, and Shea Patrick M, CCO, sold 910 shares for $1,183.

-Resmed Inc (RMD): Sandercock Brett, CFO sells 2% held shares for $96,313.
-64691 shares remain.
+ResMed Inc. (RMD): Sandercock Brett, CFO, sells 2% held shares for $96,313.
+64,691 shares remain.

 Insider Purchases (excl. options exercises)

-Bellerophon Therapeutics, Inc. (BLPH): Amin Naseem (10%), Luehring Jens (Dir 10%) and Peacock Jonathan M (10%) acquired 456432, 10000 and 248962 shares respectively, increasing own shares by 59%, 14% and 44% respectively.
+Bellerophon Therapeutics, Inc. (BLPH): Amin Naseem (10%), Luehring Jens (Dir 10%) and Peacock Jonathan M (10%) acquired 456,432, 10,000 and 248,962 shares, respectively, increasing own shares by 59%, 14% and 44%, respectively.

-Conmed Corp (CNMD): Farkas Charles (Dir) increased holding by 1% taking owned shares to 11549.
+CONMED Corp.
+(CNMD): Farkas Charles (Dir) increased holding by 1% taking owned shares to 11,549.

 Secondary Offerings